sallyslh/er-ai-medication-prediction-system/README.md

 Interaction warnings

-This notebook represents the complete ER decision-support system.
+This notebook represents the full ER decision-support system.

-3. DrugBank Model — Logistic Regression Testing Notebook

-File: DrugBank_LogReg_Testing.ipynb

-This notebook tests an earlier machine-learning version of the DrugBank model that uses:

-TF-IDF features

-Logistic Regression

-Symptom-to-medication classification

-It was part of the experimentation phase.
-The results helped in comparing different models before selecting the final similarity-based approach.

-4. FAERS Model — Training Notebook (Meditron LoRA)

-File: FAERS_Training_Meditron.ipynb

-This notebook trains the FAERS model using:

-Meditron-7B as the base model

-LoRA adapters for efficient fine-tuning

-FAERS dataset loaded from Google Drive

-The resulting LoRA weights are later used in the testing notebook and in the final Gradio application.

-Datasets

-All datasets used by the project are stored on Google Drive:

-FAERS cleaned dataset

-DrugBank indications dataset

-Drug interaction rules (CSV)

-Every notebook includes the following:

-from google.colab import drive drive.mount('/content/drive')

-No manual downloading is required.

-Final Models Used
+Final Models Used in the System

-After experimenting with multiple architectures, classical ML methods, and different LLM setups, the following models were chosen as the final version of the system:

-1. Drug Model (Medication Recommendation)
+1. Medication Recommendation Model

-A similarity-based model using TF-IDF and SVD to match symptom descriptions to the most suitable medications.
+A similarity-based model using TF-IDF and SVD to match symptom text to the most suitable medications.

-2. FAERS Model (Adverse Reaction Prediction)
+2. Adverse Reaction Prediction Model

-Meditron-7B fine-tuned with LoRA on FAERS adverse event data to predict likely side effects and safety issues based on drug list, age, and sex.
+Meditron-7B fine-tuned with LoRA on the FAERS dataset, predicting likely adverse reactions based on the patient’s drug list, age, and sex.